It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 The reticulated gecko has a brown, dark gray, or dark brown background with small white flecks or spots.

 These speckles are often arranged into lines or rows.
-They have a long tail that is used for defense against predators and can be dropped off if grabbed by an animal.
+They have a long tail used for defense against predators and can be dropped off if an animal grabs them.

 They are often spotted on roads at night a few feet from their burrows as they search for food.

 In addition, these types of Geckos in Texas eat birds’ eggs, small lizards, and tree frogs.
-Breeding season begins in late March to early April and females lay clutches of two eggs at a time from April through June, which hatch in May through July.
+Breeding season begins in late March to early April, and females lay clutches of two eggs from April through June, which hatch in May through July.